Frequently asked questions of Disability Rights Nebraska include the following:

 - What do all those acronyms mean?

 Disability Rights Nebraska is a private, non-profit organization that provides protection and advocacy services to people with disabilities.
 We can provide information and referral, legal and non-legal advocacy, technical assistance and training, and outreach and education.
-See our Fact Sheet for more information.
+See our fact sheet in English or fact sheet in Spanish for more information.

 You may be eligible to receive services from Disability Rights Nebraska if: